zkSoju/zettle/Fleeting Notes/How does CREATE2 work.md

 Status:
 Tags: #create2 #useronboarding

-# How does CREATE2 work?
+# How does CREATE2 work
 - Address is calculated as hash of
 	- Address of creator
 	- Salt provided as parameter